 Mixed Episode in BD

-A mixed episode of bipolar disorder is characterized by the coexistence of manic and depressive symptoms.
-The patient experiencing a mixed episode might be hyperactive, being unable to sleep or concentrate, feeling at the same time very anxious and depressed.
+A mixed episode of bipolar disorder is characterised by the coexistence of manic and depressive symptoms.
+The patient experiencing a mixed episode might be hyperactive, being unable to sleep or concentrate, and feeling at the same time very anxious and depressed.
 This combination of high energy and low mood increases the risk of suicide.

 Mixed bipolar episodes can resemble ADD or ADHD.
 Although BD II is a full recognized diagnostic entity, it is less reliably diagnosed than Bipolar I. The main reason is that the symptoms are less obvious than those of bipolar disorder I.